The planning for the current semester.

 At the discretion of the instructor, extra marks will be awarded to students who participate in class discussion.

-Assignments must be free of spelling, punctuation and grammatical errors.
-Assignments containing such errors will be penalized (i.e. mark deductions).
+Assignments are expected to be free of spelling, punctuation, and grammatical errors.
+Assignments containing such errors will be penalized (i.e. mark deductions) to the degree the assignment contains the errors.
+An “A” grade will not be awarded to any paper containing numerous spelling and grammatical errors.

 Students with documented disabilities requiring academic and/or exam accommodation should contact Disability Services in Building 200.